-Ol peration Operation with the GUI Operation with commands Setup Creating an instance WebAdmin is used.
+O peration Operation with the GUI Operation with commands Setup Creating an instance WebAdmin is used.
 The server machine capacity, and the optimum parameter for operations using WebAdmin, are set automatically.
 The configuration file is edited directly using the initdb command.
 Creating a standby instance WebAdmin is used.
 WebAdmin performs a base backup of the source instance and creates a standby instance.
 A standby instance is created using the pg_basebackup command.
 Changing the configuration files WebAdmin is used.
 The configuration file is edited directly.
 Starting and stopping an instance WebAdmin is used.
 The pg_ctl command is used.

-Operation Operation with the GUI Operation with commands Creating a database This is defined using pgAdmin of the GUI tool, or using the pthe application after specifying the DDL statement.
+Operation Operation with the GUI Operation with commands Creating a database None.
+This is defined using the psql command or the application after specifying the DDL statement.
 Backing up the database WebAdmin, or the pgx_dmpall command, is used.
 It is recommended that the pgx_dmpall command be used.
 Recovery to the latest database can be performed.
 Database recovery WebAdmin is used.
 To use the backup that was performed using the pgx_dmpall command, the pgx_rcvall command is used.
 Monitoring Database errors The status in the WebAdmin window can be checked.
-(1) The messages that are output to the database server log are monitored (1) Disk space The status in the WebAdmin window can be checked.
+The messages that are output to the database server log are monitored.
+Disk space The status in the WebAdmin window can be checked.
 A warning will be displayed if the free space falls below 20%.
-(1) This is monitored using the df command of the operating system, for example.
-(1) Connection status This can be checked using pgAdmin of the GUI tool, or referencing pg_stat_activity of the standard statistics view from psql or the application.
+This is monitored using the df command of the operating system, for example.
+Connection status None.
+This can be checked referencing pg_stat_activity of the standard statistics view from psql or the application.